 “Our Story,” “Our Team,” or “Our Company” are some ideas to include that let your visitors get to know you.

 You may not have included it at the top of your website, but it could easily fit here.
-It can also feed into your company’s value page if you have one.
+If you have one, it can also feed into your company’s value page.

 21. Your Mission & Values